LUOVA-001 ORIENTATION (0 ECT)

 LUOVA-205 LINKING DATA AND ECOLOGICAL MODELS (4 ECT)

-March 2018, two times a week from 9 am to 3 pm.
+March 2018, twice a week from 9 am to 3 pm.
 Viikki campus

 Teacher: Senior Researcher Andreas Lindén, Coastal Zone Research Team, Novia University of Applied Sciences